villenaj/sub0-ink-challenges/README.md

   - What their idea solves, how it works, and team members (if applicable)
 - **Submission Guidelines:** Verify with R0GUE DevRel

-## ✒️ Challenge 7 (Bonus): Use the Pop API to create a fungibles token for token-backed voting
+## 🍭 Challenge 7 (Bonus): Use the Pop API to create a fungibles token for token-backed voting

 - **Difficulty:** Mid
 - **Submission Criteria:** DAO contract must
-  - Use the fungibles Pop API to create a new asset, mint the asset, and use the asset for token-backed voting
+- Use the fungibles Pop API to create a new asset.
+- Mint the asset for newly registered voter.
+- Use the asset for token-backed voting by creating a new storage item to track the `Prevote` of each Superdao `Proposal`.
+- Registered voter in the Dao will use the minted tokens to vote on the `Prevote`.
+- If number of approvals in the `Prevote` is more than the disapprovals after the `deadline`, submit the vote to the proposal on Superdao.
 - **Submission Guidelines:** Verify with R0GUE DevRel, post on X with GitHub link
 - **Prize:** Pop ring candy